pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 #### Response

-Returns PNMembershipsResult (fields as in Get channel memberships).
+Returns PNMembershipsResult with the same structure as Get channel memberships.

 ### Remove channel memberships